fpcorso/data-blog/content/database-table-structure.md

 We want to store many things about each pet owner in our table, including their name, email, and phone number.
 These are called our pet owner's "attributes."

+Here is a very basic diagram of our pet owners, displayed as an "entity-relationship diagram":

 ![Diagram showing pet owners in the middle with name, email, and phone connecting to it.]({static}/images/erm-pet-owners.png)

 These different attributes will become the "columns" of our table, where each attribute is its own column, as shown in the table.